Use the slow cooker to make the best fall apart, shredded chuck roast with barely any effort.

 Beef brisket makes great pulled beef, too, but it can easily dry out.
 If you choose to use this cut it should be cooked on the low setting with plenty of fluid.

-How to Make Fall Apart Beef Roast in the Crock Pot
+How to Make Tender Beef Roast in the Crock Pot

 The best, meatiest, most savory fall apart roast beef is made in only 3 easy steps.